The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2021.

 45 percent of Americans said it was their New Year’s resolution in 2018 to get in better shape or lose weight, according to a Statista study.
 During the first weeks of a new year, it is very common to see gyms flooded with new members.
-You too may be one of those fresh gym members, but you’re also an asthma sufferer.
+While things may be a bit different because of COVID-19, we know many of you are still looking for ways to get in better shape this year.
+You too may be ready to take on something new at home or outdoors, but you may have reservations if you are also an asthma sufferer.

 Sometimes you find that you can do moderate exercise with no ill effects.
 Other times, you hop on a treadmill or jog outside and within minutes, you feel like you can’t breathe.
 How do you stay healthy and exercise without triggering your asthma?